-Note: The table above is as defined by the regulations issued by the Federal Reserve, OCC and FDIC and to which the Firm and its IDI subsidiaries are subject.
+Note: The table above is as defined by the regulations issued by the Federal Reserve, OCC and FDIC and to which the Firm and JPMorgan Chase Bank, N.A. are subject.

 - (a) Represents the regulatory capital ratio requirements applicable to the Firm.
-The CET1, Tier 1 and Total capital ratio requirements each include a respective minimum requirement plus a GSIB surcharge of 3.5% as calculated under Method 2; plus a 4.0% SCB for Basel III Standardized ratios and a fixed 2.5% capital conservation buffer for Basel III Advanced ratios.
-The countercyclical buffer is currently set to 0% by the federal banking agencies. - (b) For the period ended December 31, 2021, the CET1, Tier 1, and Total capital ratio requirements under Basel III Standardized applicable to the Firm were 11.2%, 12.7% and 14.7%, respectively.
-SCB for Basel III Standardized ratio for 2021 was 3.2%. - (c) Represents requirements for JPMorgan Chase's IDI subsidiaries.
-The CET1, Tier 1 and Total capital ratio requirements include a fixed capital conservation buffer requirement of 2.5% that is applicable to the IDI subsidiaries.
-The IDI subsidiaries are not subject to the GSIB surcharge. - (d) Represents requirements for bank holding companies pursuant to regulations issued by the Federal Reserve. - (e) Represents requirements for IDI subsidiaries pursuant to regulations issued under the FDIC Improvement Act.
+The CET1, Tier 1 and Total capital ratio requirements each include a respective minimum requirement plus a GSIB surcharge of 4.0% as calculated under Method 2; plus a 2.9% SCB for Basel III Standardized ratios and a fixed 2.5% capital conservation buffer for Basel III Advanced ratios.
+The countercyclical buffer is currently set to 0% by the federal banking agencies. - (b) For the period ended December 31, 2022, the CET1, Tier 1, and Total capital ratio requirements under Basel III Standardized applicable to the Firm were 12.0%, 13.5% and 15.5%, respectively; the Basel III Advanced CET1, Tier 1, and Total capital ratio requirements applicable to the Firm were 10.5%, 12.0%, and 14.0%, respectively.
+SCB for Basel III Standardized ratio for 2022 was 4.0%. - (c) Represents requirements for JPMorgan Chase Bank, N.A.
+The CET1, Tier 1 and Total capital ratio requirements include a fixed capital conservation buffer requirement of 2.5% that is applicable to JPMorgan Chase Bank, N.A.
+JPMorgan Chase Bank, N.A. is not subject to the GSIB surcharge. - (d) Represents requirements for bank holding companies pursuant to regulations issued by the Federal Reserve. - (e) Represents requirements for JPMorgan Chase Bank, N.A. pursuant to regulations issued under the FDIC Improvement Act.

-The following table presents the leverage-based regulatory capital ratio requirements and well-capitalized ratios to which the Firm and its IDI subsidiaries were subject as of December 31, 2022 and 2021.
+The following table presents the leverage-based regulatory capital ratio requirements and well-capitalized ratios to which the Firm and JPMorgan Chase Bank, N.A. were subject as of December 31, 2023 and 2022.